buddhamagnet/cv/README.md

 ## MINDSET

 I believe mindset trumps technology and have a passionate interest in collaboration, mentoring, upskilling and communication.
 I think shipped and working software is better than perfect software and am fully possessed of a devops mindset, encouraging ownership of all aspects of the development lifecycle.
+I have also worked across multiple teams in my time, picking up invaluable skills in cross-functional working, cross-team communication, dependency identification, cutting through static, unblocking team memmbers and data analysis.

 ## SKILLSET